jasharpe/tanks/README.markdown

 Tanks! is a game implemented with pygame in which the player must use a tank to destroy other tanks and assorted other dangerous foes.

+## How to Use

+# Dependencies, version and OS info

+Requires pygame to be installed.
+Developed on python 2.7 and Windows 7, other versions or OSes are supported, but I may not know if they work or not.
+Please let me know if they don't and I'll try to fix.

+# How to run

+Run the game by typing

+  python game.py

+at the command line while in the top level directory.

 ## Controls

 The tank's driving is controlled by either the arrow keys or WASD: